 The projection of the earth's equator in the sky gives another called the "celestial equator".
-Because the Earth's rotational axis is not perpendicular to the plane containing the earth's orbit around the sun, the two are not the same but are inclined to each other by 23.5° .
+Because the Earth's rotational axis is not perpendicular to the plane containing the earth's orbit around the sun, the planes containing the two circles are not the same but are inclined to each other by 23.5° .